isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 ```

-As we near the end of this book, we turn our focus now to our final theoretical
+As we near the end of this book, we now turn our focus towards our final
-topic: *isomorphisms*---the question of when two types are equivalent.
-In
+theoretical topic: *isomorphisms*---the question of when two types are
-essence, then, we will find ourselves looking for a suitable notation of
+equivalent.
+In essence, then, we will find ourselves looking for a suitable
-equality over types themselves.
-Rather surprisingly, this is not moot exercise
+notation of equality over types themselves.
+Rather surprisingly, this is not
-in learning obscure and arcane trivia, as the theory gives rise to some
+moot exercise in learning obscure and arcane trivia, as the theory gives rise to
-incredibly powerful programming techniques.
+some incredibly powerful programming techniques.

 Like many notions of equality we have studied thus far, isomorphisms do not
 preserve *everything* between two types.
 Of particular interest to us, is that